-MARK WATSON is the Howard Harrison and Gabrielle Snyder Beck Professor of Economics and Public Affairs in the Department of Economics and the Woodrow Wilson School.
+MARK WATSON is the Howard Harrison and Gabrielle Snyder Beck Professor of Economics and Public Affairs in the Department of Economics and the School of Public and International Affairs (SPIA).
 His research interests include econometrics, macroeconomics, and forecasting.
 He is a research associate at the National Bureau of Economic Research and a fellow of the Econometric Society.
 He holds a Ph.D. in economics from the University of California-San Diego, and his past credentials include posts at Northwestern University and Harvard University.